squared9/Self-driving-Car/Behavioral_Cloning/README.md

 ![NVidia-Dave2](https://rawgithub.com/squared9/Self-driving-Car/master/Behavioral_Cloning/images/NVidia_Dave-2.svg)

+In addition, there is a batch normalization added as a first layer in Keras in order to [reduce internal covariate shift](https://arxiv.org/pdf/1502.03167v3.pdf) and improve learning speed significantly (up to 14x)

 # Training

 The training itself takes random batch of images from all three cameras and their corresponding steering values: